qiaochen/LLM_RAG_papers/README.md

 				- Document encoder
 				- Retrieval boils down to find the most similar document embeddings given a query embedding vector, [a pubmed fine-tuned retriever](https://github.com/ncbi/MedCPT)
 			- Sparse embedding-based:
-				- In contrast to dense embeddings, sparse embeddings normally work in the input token/subtoken level, where query and documents are represented in bags of tokens, with optionally, the tokens weighted by output of some language models.
+				- In contrast to dense embeddings, sparse embeddings normally work in the input token/sub-token level, where query and documents are represented in bags of tokens, with, optionally, the tokens weighted by, e.g., generative language models.
+Based on token overlap.
+This way is more conservative than dense-vector based solution.
-				- A special case is bag-of-token representation + BM25 (similarity computation algorithm), which based on token overlap.
+				- A special case is bag-of-token representation + BM25 (similarity computation algorithm).
 		- Reranker
 			- Different from retriever, modern rerankers usually take in both query and document as input to rerank the documents, thus more computationally expensive.
 Normally, they are applied to top-K candidate documents that are returned by a retriever, [example reranker](https://huggingface.co/BAAI/bge-reranker-base).
 		- Indexed resources